Eradboi/Connect-4/README.md

 - Horizontally ➡️
 - Vertically ⬇️
 - Diagonally ↘️ or ↙️
-- The game ends in a draw if the board fills up with no winner
+- The round ends in a draw if the board fills up with no winner
 ## 📁 Project Structure
 ```
 Connect-4/
 │
-├── Assets/          # Game graphics and sprites
+├── Assets/          # Game graphics and images
 ├── Audio/           # Sound effects and music files
 ├── Font/            # Custom fonts for UI
 ├── main.py          # Main game file